Independent Researcher CONICET / Associate professor (DS) UNC

 Phone: +54 351 5353855 ext 3465

-We employ a multidisciplinary approach that combines genetic engineering, molecular biology, optical spectroscopies, single molecule techniques and microscopies.
-These studies are complemented by cell-based assays directed at evaluating the effect of amyloid aggregates in ion permeation, seeding and cell viability.
-The group has close links with scientists in other laboratories in the country and abroad.
-Group members develop their projects by discussion with other members of the research team, they are often involved in joint projects with other laboratories and may spend periods of time working with our collaborators in other labs.
+We employ a multidisciplinary approach that combines genetic engineering, molecular biology, optical spectroscopies(infrared, fluorescence), single molecule techniques (FCS, smFRET) and microscopies(fluorescence, electronic transmission, atomic force).
+These studies are complemented by cell-based assays designed for evaluating celluar unction and toxicity of these species. roup members develop their projects by discussion with other members of the research team, they are often involved in joint projects with other laboratories and may spend periods of time working with our collaborators in other labs.

 - Structural remodeling during amyloidogenesis of physiological Nα-acetylated α-synuclein.
 Gallea JI, Sarroukh R, Yunes-Quartino P, Ruysschaert JM, Raussens V, Celej MS. Biochim Biophys Acta (2016), 1864:501-510.

 - Structural insights into amyloid oligomers of the Parkinson disease related protein α-synuclein.
 Gallea JI, Celej MS*.
 J Biol Chem, (2014), 289:26733-26742.